 The request was denied by Hansen, who noted most COVID-19 restrictions had been lifted and the heat waves had passed when the campaign first began circulating petitions.

 A U.S. District Court judge lowered the minimum signature requirements for an initiative measure to create an independent redistricting commission in 2020.
 The U.S. Supreme Court stayed that order at the request of Oregon U.S. Attorney Ellen Rosenblum, however.

 Wheeler was reelected with 46% of the vote at the 2020 general election, defeating progressive urban planning advocate Sarah Iannarone, who received 41%.
 The remaining 13% went to write-in candidates.
 That plurality, though not a majority, was enough for Wheeler to win the election.

-The recall campaign director is Kessler, who was Iannarone's campaign lawyer.
+The recall campaign director is Iannarone's campaign lawyer Alan Kessler.
 The committee was filed with the Oregon Secretary of State's Office by Woolley less than three weeks after Wheeler was reelected.
 A campaign finance reform activist, Woolley finished fifth with just 4% of the vote in May 2020 primary race to replace former Commissioner Chloe Eudaly.